Characters: Avatar: The Last Airbender: The Fire Nation

 - Noodle Incident: We never found out exactly how he managed to escape his cell on the Day of Black Sun.

-- Not-So-Harmless Villain: Not that any of the characters ever treat him like he is, but as far as the audience is concerned for most of season 1, he's Zuko's nephew's goofy teacher and sidekick.
+- Not-So-Harmless Villain: Not that any of the characters ever treat him like he is, but as far as the audience is concerned for most of season 1, he's Zuko's uncle, goofy teacher and sidekick.
 In the season 1 finale, however, we see how devious he can be when he and Zuko outplay Zhao, but it's when he learns that Zhao plans to kill the Moon that Iroh shows just what a Badass he truly is- he drops the whimsical facade and demands Zhao stops his crazy plan, and effortless curb stompes Zhao's Elite Mooks when Zhao doesn't listen.

 - Offscreen Moment of Awesome: Iroh's escape from the Fire Nation prison in Book 3.
 He pulls his Obfuscating Stupidity whenever anyone's watching, while training determinedly in private.
 When Zuko finally makes his last Heel-Face Turn and goes to rescue Iroh, he's long gone, having trashed everyone and everything in his path.
 All we find out is that he was "like a One-Man Army."